Pepperdine Waves baseball

 The Pepperdine Waves baseball team represents Pepperdine University in the sport of baseball.
-The Pepperdine Waves compete in Division I of the National Collegiate Athletics Association (NCAA) and in the West Coast Conference.
-They are currently led by head coach Rick Hirtensteiner.
+The Pepperdine Waves compete in Division I of the National Collegiate Athletic Association (NCAA) and in the West Coast Conference.
+They are currently led by head coach Tyler LaTorre.

 The Waves have been to the College World Series twice, winning the national championship in 1992 under head coach Andy Lopez with a win over Cal State Fullerton.